 A: We will transfer your inspection sticker to the new vehicle.
-During the windshield replacement, we will transfer all windshield attachments including your rear view mirror, any stickers if possible, EZ Pass transponders, etc.
+During the windshield replacement, we will transfer all windshield attachments.
+This includes your rear view mirror, any stickers if possible, EZ Pass transponders, etc.

 Q: Do you provide any sort of guarantee?

 A: Of course!
-We 100% guarantee quality workmanship to be free of water leaks on all of our urethane sealed auto glass, and we commit to repairing or replacing the leaking windshield at no cost to you!
-We absolutely guarantee that if our chip repair fails you will be credited the cost of the repair when you purchase a new windshield with RVA Glass.
+We 100% guarantee quality workmanship, free of water leaks on all of our urethane sealed auto glass.
+We commit to repairing or replacing the leaking windshield at no cost to you!
+If our chip repair fails, you will be credited the cost of the repair when you purchase a new windshield with RVA Glass.

 Q: Can you re-seal my leaking windshield?

 A: A trained and qualified window repair technician can perform a number of leak tests.
-One of the first tests is the pressure test that involves pushing out on the windshield to check that the windshield is bonded all the way around the windshield.
+One of the first tests is the pressure test.
+It involves pushing out on the windshield to check that the windshield is bonded all the way around the windshield.
 The auto glass tech will pressure test the windshield for proper adhesion paying particular notice to any movement.

-While wearing gloves and safety glasses, the technician will gently push outward on the windshield to make certain there is no movement of the glass.
+While wearing gloves and safety glasses, the technician will gently push outward on the windshield to ascertain that there is no movement of the glass.
 An experienced auto glass technician should perform this test for safety reasons.
 Another reason being that if the glass is not bonded or is “loose,” it can crack the windshield if pushed with too much force while performing the check.

-If the technician sees and feels the windshield move at all while pressure checking the windshield then the glass has become separated from the glue or pinch weld.
-If the windshield has become un-bonded from glue to glass or it is “loose,” it needs to be removed to determine what caused the leak which could be from several different possibilities.
+Furthermore, if the technician sees and feels the windshield move while pressure checking the windshield, then the glass has separated from the glue or pinch weld.
+If the windshield had un-bonded from glue to glass, or it is “loose,” it needs to be removed.
+This is to determine what caused the leak which could be from several different possibilities.

-Another leak culprit that is often overlooked is a sunroof.
+The sunroof is another leak culprit often overlooked.
 If the vehicle is equipped with a sunroof, check the drain ports.
-A simple search engine search with the term “sunroof drain port clog” (or something similar) should reveal simple instruction to check the drain ports.
-If one port becomes clogged it can cause water to overflow the drip tray and simulate the same effects of a windshield leak.
+A quick search with the term “sunroof drain port clog” (or something similar) should reveal simple instruction to check the drain ports.
+If one port becomes clogged, it can cause water to overflow the drip tray and simulate the same effects of a windshield leak.

-Most reputable companies such as RVA Glass in the Richmond, Virginia area will remove and replace your glass as needed if they offer a life-time warranty against windshield leaks.
+Most reputable companies like RVA Glass in the Richmond, Virginia area will remove and replace your glass as needed if they offer a life-time warranty against windshield leaks.